rstudio/rstudio/src/cpp/shared_core/README.md

 ## Licensing

 Because the Launcher Plugin SDK uses an MIT license and the source will be distributed, files added to this library must also use an MIT license.

+As an exception to this, Windows only files will not be shared with the Launcher Plugin SDK and may be licensed as usual (e.g. Win32StringUtils.cpp/hpp).